akhnos/spica-documentation/docs/concept/passport.md

 ## Strategies

 Our passport module supports SSO and OAuth strategies as well.
-You will find these Access Management screen on the “Strategies” page.
+You will find these Access Management screen on the **Strategies** page.
 Once you set up your strategy, the login button will be visible on the login page.
 You can use both normal login and strategy login at the same time.

 ## Policies